DataLoveGal/DataLoveGal/README.md

 - 👋 Hi, I’m @DataLoveGal
 - 👀 I’m interested in Data and Cybersecurity
-- 🌱 I’m currently learning coding in R
+- 🌱 I’m currently learning coding in R and SQL
 - 💞️ I’m looking to collaborate on projects on public health and Digital Forensics
 - 📫 How to reach me **email**: Ife.orimolade@yahoo.com **LinkedIn**: https://www.linkedin.com/in/iorimolade **Phone:** upon request